hackerschoice/erfs/README.md

 Direct Download: [thc-rfs](https://raw.githubusercontent.com/hackerschoice/thc-rfs-client/master/thc-rfs)
 Technical Details: [Technical-Details](https://github.com/hackerschoice/thc-rfs-client/wiki/Technical-Details)

 The client is a bash-script.
-The cloud server is provided by THC as a courtesy and free (as in free beer!).
+The cloud server is provided by THC for free (as in free beer!).

-There is no limit per user, no limit of the of file systems that can be created and no limit of how many locations access the same filesystem simoultanously.
-It supports colaboration so that the same filesystem can be accessed from multiple different computers at the same time.
-The data is securely and seamlessly syncronized.
+There is no limit per user, no limit of the number of file systems and no limit of how many locations can access the same file system simoultanously.
+It supports colaboration and the same filesystem can be accessed from different computers at the same time.
+The data is securely and seamlessly synchronized.

 The server has no knowledge of the content.
 A rogue server operator can not access the data.
 All key material is created on the user's computer and never stored or transfered to the server.

 **Features:**
-- Does not require root or superuser priviledges.
+- Does not require root or superuser privileges.
 - Data to remain secure even if the server is compromised.
-- Can be used by multiple users from multiple locations at the same time and simulatnously.
+- Can be used by multiple users from many locations at the same time and simulatnously.
 - No Public Key Infrastructure.
 Everything to work by 'Deterministic Key Derivation' (like Bitcoin does).
 - Strong AES encryption
 - Base58 passwords 24 characters long (enforced).

-**Currently supported OS:**
+**Currently supported OSes:**
 - Linux
 - MacOS

 *By using our server ("the service") you agree that you will only use the service for research or for doing good things.
-You agree you will not use the service for illegal activities.
+You agree that you will not use the service for illegal activities.
 If in doubt then please run your own server.*

 ---
 **Pre-Requisite**